Composite Enclaves: Towards Disaggregated Trusted Execution: Security Analysis

-Malicious peripherals can try to access protected memory through rogue DMA requests.
-Mechanisms to restrict DMA requests already exist in other architectures, e.g., AMD IOMMU~\cite{amd2007iommu}, Intel VT-d~\cite{abramson2006vtd}, and ARM SMMU~\cite{arm2013smmu}.
+\paragraph*{Rogue DMA requests} Malicious peripherals may try to access protected memory through rogue DMA requests.
+However, mechanisms to mitigate such attacks already exist in most architectures, e.g., AMD IOMMU~\cite{amd2007iommu}, Intel VT-d~\cite{abramson2006vtd}, and ARM SMMU~\cite{arm2013smmu}.
 These mechanisms process every DMA request and verify its validity according to some access policy.
-Any memory access attempt that does not fit the access policy is blocked.
-Currently, the RISC-V standard does not contain a mechanism to limit such DMA requests.
-However, an input-output variant of a PMP called IOPMP is currently getting discussed in a working group.
-It is supposed to enforce the configured PMP rules for non-RISC-V peripherals.
-Since our current prototype does not have any peripheral interface open to DMA requests, we do not need such protection.
-However, platforms that support DMA could implement mechanisms like IOPMP.
+Any memory access attempt that does not fit the access policy is blocked (\textbf{G1} and \textbf{G2}).
+Currently, there is no standardized mechanism to limit such DMA requests in RISC-V. However, there is a proposal of an input-output variant of PMP called IOPMP~\cite{IOPMP}.
+IOPMP enforces the configured PMP rules for non-RISC-V peripherals and mitigates DMA attacks completely.